 High school diploma or equivalent.

-Minimum of 8 years experience in electronics repair, maintenance, installation and testing of at least one of the ATCALS systems identified in the SOW with at least 6 years of experience in ATC Communication systems and equipment.
+Minimum of 4-years’ experience in electronics repair, maintenance and testing of at least one of the Communications systems identified elsewhere in the SOW.

 License & Certifications :

 Completion of a DoD or FAA Electronics Systems and Technology course, or equivalent course of study.